-4. ECRC will notify the Respondent’s supervisor of the allegations of discrimination, provided the supervisor is not an alleged perpetrator.
+4. ECRC will notify the Respondent’s supervisor of the allegations of discrimination, harassment, or retaliation, provided the supervisor is not an alleged perpetrator.

 6. ECRC will disclose facts to witnesses as reasonably necessary to conduct a fair and thorough investigation.
 Participants in an investigation shall be advised that maintaining privacy is essential to protect the integrity of the investigation and will be asked to refrain from discussing the pending investigation.

-7. At any time during the investigation, the investigator may recommend that interim protections or remedies for the complainant or witnesses be provided by appropriate university officials.
-These protections or remedies may include separating the parties, placing limitations on contact between the parties, placing the Respondent on administrative leave or reassignment, or making alternative workplace or student housing arrangements.
-Failure to comply with the terms of interim protections may be considered a separate violation of the applicable policy prohibiting discrimination.
+7. At any time during an investigation, ECRC may ascertain that interim measures are necessary to prevent the continuation or recurrence of discrimination, harassment, or retaliation, or to preserve the integrity of the investigation process.
+When ECRC ascertains that interim measures are necessary, the investigator may recommend that interim measures be provided by appropriate university officials.
+Interim measures may include, but are not limited to, separating the parties, placing limitations on contact between the parties, placing limitations on access to university facilities or property, placing the Respondent on administrative leave or reassignment, or making alternative workplace or student housing arrangements.
+Failure to comply with the terms of interim measures may be considered a separate violation of the applicable policy prohibiting discrimination.

-8. The investigation shall be completed as promptly as possible and in most cases within 90 days of the date the written complaint was received.
-In the event that an investigation cannot be completed within 90 days, the parties shall be notified in writing.
+8. University Equity and Civil Rights Compliance (ECRC) endeavors to complete an investigation as promptly as possible.
+In the event that an investigation cannot be completed within 90 days, the parties will be notified by ECRC in writing.

-9. An investigation will result in a written report that, at a minimum, includes a statement of the allegations and issues, a summary of the information considered, findings of fact, and a determination by the investigator as to whether university policy has been violated.
-For allegations of discrimination or harassing behavior, there are three possible findings:
+9. On completion of an investigation, University Equity and Civil Rights Compliance (ECRC) will deliver to the Complainant and Respondent a written report (Memorandum of Findings) that, at a minimum, includes a statement of the allegations and issues, a summary of the information considered, findings of fact, and a determination by the investigator as to whether university policy has been violated.
+For allegations of discrimination/harassment/retaliation, there are three possible findings:

 It is more likely than not that the allegation is true, based on the evidence reviewed.